Hammerhead™ Installation Instructions

 Urethane Silicone

 For added leak protection, we recommend adding urethane silicone on the water side, at the base of the post and along the seam lines between the flood barrier post and the wall.
 Add silicone along the neoprene on the post in advance of placement on the wall, then pressing the post onto the wall to help ensure a good seal.
+Be sure to carefully seal all sides of the bottom of the post, so that a good seal is created with the ground below.

 Applying Silicone to the Post’s Neoprene Backing to Enhance the Seal